 Different Strokes!
 Performing Arts Collective was founded in 2010.
-Our mission is “Making Theatre, Building Community, Fostering Awareness, and Changing the World (one play at a time)“.
+Our mission is “Making Theatre, Building Community, Facilitating Awareness, and Changing the World (One Play at a Time)“.
 We believe audiences look to the arts to see beyond themselves and their own boundaries.
 We believe the arts can be a valuable educational medium capable of bridging cultural gaps.
 We believe the arts can be a catalyst for social change and personal transformation.

 Different Strokes!
 Performing Arts Collective Inc. is a 501(c) 3 certified non-profit organization.
 Our vision is to increase and sustain opportunities for more diversity within the Western North Carolina performing arts community, by producing, and working with other performance artists or groups to present works which confront issues of social diversity in a provocative way; and by providing opportunities for audiences to explore visions of our diverse world.

 “Different Strokes!
 Performing Arts Collective — year after year — challenges audiences to acknowledge our deepest social conflicts, to sort out options for resolving same, and then to act for social change”– Jim Cavener, Asheville Citizen Times.